 So You Want to Live in Dorchester

 To think of Dorchester as just one neighborhood is pretty laughable.
-With 160,000 residents spread across six square miles, it rivals the size and population of Cambridge.
+With some 126,000 residents spread across six square miles, it rivals the size and population of Cambridge.
 But the essence of Boston’s largest neighborhood goes far beyond those numbers.
 Dorchester contains multitudes.
 It’s filled with diversity and thriving families and active community organizations.
 Yet it also has a history of cultivated segregation, and heartbreak due to gun violence.
 It’s a neighborhood that can’t be described in just a few lines.
 Simply put: Dorchester is complicated.

 And yes, you still may find the occasional Wahlberg running around Dorchester.
 But, of course, to solely identify Boston’s biggest neighborhood with one family does a massive disservice to the countless generations that came before it.

 Median condo price: $459,000

 98 Fuller St. #3, Dorchester

 Size: 1,233 square feet

 Public Transit Options

 The Savin Hill, Fields Corner, Shawmut, JFK/UMass, and Ashmont stops on the Red Line

 The Ashmont, Cedar Grove, and Butler stops on the Ashmont-Mattapan High-Speed Line, which connects to the Red Line